 So, while there are lots of outdoor activities in Utah, Arches National Park should be on any adventure lover’s bucket list!

-Guest contribution by Nikki of She Saves She Travels
+Guest contribution and photo by Nikki of She Saves She Travels

 Canyonlands National Park is located in eastern Utah near the city of Moab and Arches National Park.
 The national park consists of four districts: The Needles District, Island in the Sky District, The Maze District, and The Rivers District.
 The most popular area is Island in the Sky, but the most unique and adventurous district is the Needles District.
 Since this is part of the national park system, there is a $30 entrance fee.